 @jenni.heller via Twenty20

 As someone who has spent a good portion of her life writing and acting, I’ve learned that criticism is often intended to make you better.
-However, so often people who point out an icon’s missteps, in an attempt to help us all be better, find themselves the target of brutal backlash.
-More often that not, that backlash doesn’t come from the person being taken to task.
+However, so often, people who point out an icon’s missteps in an attempt to help us all be better find themselves the target of brutal backlash.
+More often than not, that backlash doesn’t come from the person being taken to task.
 It comes from that person’s fans.

 I am of course aware that not all fans of Joe Bob Briggs participated in the harassment of a deeply hurt individual who rightfully feels like their membership in this community is tenuous.
 But the ones who did?
 They did so in such a nastily gleeful manner that it was revolting.